badele/docker-recipes/debian-home-assistant/README.md

-# A debian python3 stack
+# A home assistant docker container

 ## How to use